Probing the Cosmic Reionization History with JWST: Gunn-Peterson and Ly$\alpha$ Damping Wing Absorption at $4.5 < z < 13$: Stacking Spectra

 \subsubsection{Spectral Evolution Around the End of Cosmic Reionization}

 In Figure \ref{stack_lz}, we show our stack galaxy spectra for EEoR subsamples in different color.
 We see the diminishing signal at the Gunn-Peterson trough toward the higher redshift.
 The Ly$\alpha$ forest is detected above errors for the stack spectra of $\langle z \rangle$=4.8, 5.2, and 5.7 stack spectra.
 For $\langle z \rangle$=6.3 stack spectra, the Gunn-Peterson trough signal is consistent with non-detection within 1$\sigma$ errorbars.
-While Ly$\alpha$ opacity increases toward at the postreionization epoch as well \cite[e.g.,][]{Madau24}, the non-detection of the signal at the wavelength below 1200 {\AA} conincides well with the claim that cosmic reionization ends around $z\simeq5-6$ \cite[e.g.,][]{2006AJ....132..117F,Bosman22}
+While Ly$\alpha$ opacity increases toward higher redshift at the postreionization epoch as well \cite[e.g.,][]{Madau24}, the non-detection of the signal at the wavelength below 1200 {\AA} coincide well with the claim that cosmic reionization ends around $z\simeq5-6$ \cite[e.g.,][]{2006AJ....132..117F,Bosman22}.
+Our Ly$\alpha$ forest detection using galaxy spectra aligns with recent independent work that also report the detection of Ly$\alpha$ forest signal using galaxy spectra \citep[][]{Mason25,Meyer25}.